EnglishBattleship/OctoCat/README.md

 * [Steam Greenlight](https://static.boredpanda.com/blog/wp-content/uploads/2017/03/58c64a00e2531_Y3ibubf__605.jpg)
 * [Kickstarter](https://i.pinimg.com/736x/88/5d/3a/885d3adb63f2260bf1a6295cfb4e9203--white-seal-sea-lions.jpg)

+### Events:
-Battleship: The Gathering
+* Battleship: The Gathering
   Comme see us during the fan meeting at Place de Strasbourg, France, on Sunday 14th January, starting at 11:30 a.m.
 [UTC +1] for a community potato salad.

 #
 Copyright © 2018 by OctoCat